Governorship of Ronald Reagan: Staffing

 When his advisers discovered that chief of staff Battaglia was an active homosexual partnering with junior staff, nine went to Reagan as a group and demanded Battaglia be fired.
 Reagan was relatively at ease with the gay community in Hollywood, but the California electorate was less tolerant.
 Reagan chose Clark to replace Battaglia, and the story lost momentum.

-Tax cuts
+Taxes

 Reagan campaigned as a tax cutter, promising to squeeze, cut, and trim.
 Once in office he froze government hiring but increased spending by 9%.
 He worked with Democrat Jess Unruh, the Assembly Speaker, to secure a series of tax increases that raised rates and balanced the budget, while also cutting property taxes.
 The sales tax was raised from 3% to 5%.
 The highest income tax bracket saw a rise from 7% tax to 10%.
 Taxes on banks, corporate profits, and inheritance were increased slightly.
 Liquor taxes jumped from $1.50 to $2.00 per gallon; and cigarette taxes from three cents to ten cents per pack.
+Lou Cannon wrote in 2003: "Reagan's proposal had the distinction of being the largest tax hike ever proposed by any governor in the history of the United States."

+Mental health care

+By 1968, the number of patients in California mental hospitals declined from about 33,000 to 20,000 in five years, with most of the remaining patients requiring intensive care in contrast to patients who could be treated off-site with tranquilizers.
+Reagan proposed cutting 3,700 jobs from the Department of Mental Hygiene, the state agency in charge of mental hospitals.
+Early in 1967, the Legislative Analyst's Office had recommended closing three mental hospitals and eliminating nearly 3,000 jobs due to the decline in patient population at those hospitals.
+Most of those employees targeted for cuts would be psychiatric technicians and support staff comprising nearly 16 percent of hospital workers.
+Eventually, the Legislature passed a budget with only 2,600 job cuts from Mental Hygiene, and Reagan signed that budget without further comment.

+In 1967, Reagan signed the Lanterman-Petris-Short Act, a deinstitutionalization bill that ended the practice of sending patients to mental institutions indefinitely or without their consent.
+Two years into his administration, Reagan advocated a then-record $28 million funding increase for the Department of Mental Hygiene, and subsequent budgets increased funding for community-based mental health care while closing the Modesto State Hospital and some other mental hospitals.
+There were only around 7,000 mental hospital patients by 1973, midway through Reagan's second term.